octopress/deploy/README.md

-# Octopress::Deploy
+# Octopress Deploy

-This gem will contain the default deployment commands for Octopress.
+Deployment tools for Octopress and Jekyll blogs.

 ## Installation